William C. Gibbs: Political career

-He was a representative in Rhode Island's General Assembly from 1816 to 1820.
+Gibbs was a representative in Rhode Island's General Assembly from 1816 to 1820.
 He served as governor from May 2, 1821, to May 5, 1824.

 During the three terms that he was governor, the state ballot held the question of expanding suffrage, but it was constantly rejected.
 In his last term, a Constitutional Convention drafted a document about voting rights, nevertheless, the proposed State Constitution was rejected by the voters.

 Gibbs died on February 21, 1871, at the age of 84 and is buried in the Island Cemetery in Newport with his wife and his son Theodore Kane Gibbs.